 Although maternal mortality review committees (MMRCs) have been in place for some time, there has never been a standardized data system available to support essential review functions.
 MMRIA, or "Maria," reflects lessons learned from implementing a previous version of the system, the Maternal Mortality Review Data System (MMRDS), among 13 state MMRCs.

 MMRIA is designed to support and standardize:

 MMRIA is free and publicly available.
-However, states and jurisdictions interested in using MMRIA are encouraged to work in close partnership with the MMRIA team at CDC.
-The MMRIA team provides programmatic assistance to help committees use the system effectively and reduce duplicative processes during abstraction, case review, and analysis.
-After getting in touch, access the materials below.
+However, states and jurisdictions interested in using MMRIA work in close partnership with the Building U.S. Capacity to Review and Prevent Maternal Deaths team at CDC.
+The team provides programmatic assistance to help committees use the system effectively and reduce duplicative processes during abstraction, case review, and analysis.

 MMRIA is much more than a data system – it supports developing a common language for reviews to work together.
 It supports the breadth of scope and processes of MMRCs, recognizing that no two MMRCs are the same, but all can work toward a shared vision.
 Therefore the MMRIA project includes numerous resources for each step of a standard approach to case review.
 To see all MMRIA materials, visit the Review to Action Resource Center.
 Below are some key highlights:

 A report of data from nine states using a standard data-collection system provides an in-depth analysis of causes of death, preventability and specific recommendations for action.

 • It confirms that most pregnancy-related deaths are preventable and highlights key opportunities for prevention.

 • Nearly half of all pregnancy-related deaths were caused by hemorrhage, cardiovascular and coronary conditions, cardiomyopathy or infection.

 • Causes of death differ by race, which highlights unique opportunities for prevention.